In-person alexander technique sessions are back in Seaford! Join mailing list for 10% off code

 Hypermobility is the term given when joints can be moved beyond what is considered a normal range, into over extension.

-Hypermobility is a connective tissue condition, where collagen found around the body has extra elasticity causing flexibility in joints.
+Hypermobility is a connective tissue condition, where collagen found around the body has extra elasticity causing flexible joints.
 The condition can be under-recognised.
 A proportion of people with hypermobility do not have any symptoms and some even find it to be an asset as in the case of athletes, gymnasts and dancers.
-Whereas other people can have problematic symptoms such as fatigue, chronic pain and anxiety as the body works extra hard at stabilising itself.
+Whereas other people can have problematic symptoms such as fatigue, painful joints, chronic pain and anxiety as the body works extra hard at stabilising itself.
 Poor proprioception, clumsiness and repeatedly misusing the joints can make people prone to injury, pain and in some cases dislocations.

 The National Institute for Health and Care Excellence (NICE) has not produced any guidelines for the management of hypermobility.
 The British Society for Rheumatology, which has a NICE accredited process for producing guidelines, has stated that they do not have enough evidence to develop a guideline.
 The NHS state that there is no cure for joint hypermobility syndrome and suggests physical therapies, such as physiotherapy and occupational therapy, which aim to improve muscle strength, fitness, posture and balance.